inverno-io/inverno-mods/inverno-security-jose/README.md

     ...
 ```

 The JWS JSON representation as defined by [RFC 7515 Section 7.2][rfc7515] is a JWS representation that is neither optimized nor URL-safe.
-This notation can hardly be compared to the compact notation and it shall be used for very different puproses, for instance to communicate digitally signed or MACed content in JSON using different keys and algorithms to one or more recipients.
+This notation can hardly be compared to the compact notation, and it shall be used for very different purposes, for instance to communicate digitally signed or MACed content in JSON using different keys and algorithms to one or more recipients.

 A `JsonJWSBuilder` is used to create `JsonJWS` with multiple signatures following the JSON representation specification, it is obtained by invoking one of the `jsonBuilder()` methods on the `JWSService` bean.
 Since a `JsonJWS` might have multiple signatures using different keys and algorithms, only the payload type can be specified when creating the builder, keys will be provided or resolved later in the process.